 If either, or both, of these vary over time, then it is likely that the forward-looking view of the current ERP will also change over time.
-In contrast, the Australian historical average ERP, including the incremental return associated with the benefits from the imputation tax credits (i.e., franking credits, discussed at the end of this appendix), has been relatively stable.
+In contrast, the Australian historical average ERP, including the incremental return associated with the benefits from the imputation tax credits (i.e., franking credits, later), has been relatively stable.
 This stable trend can be observed since at least 1990, despite the fact that equity markets have seen some periods of significant volatility and risk-free rates have declined materially during that period.
-The range of historical ERPs has been between 6.5% and 7.0%, with the most recent update shown at the end of this discussion.
+The range of historical ERPs has been between 6.5% and 7.0%, with the most recent update shown at the end of this discussion.75